rohinimuralidharan/dx_denovo/docs/containerization/kubernetes_eks_cf192andlater.md

-# Deploy DX CF192 and later release Containers to Amazon EKS \| HCL Digital Experience
+# Deploy DX CF192 and later release Containers to Amazon EKS

 This section describes how to deploy HCL Digital Experience 9.5 CF192 and later release containers, along with the Ambassador, to Kubernetes as verified in [Amazon Elastic Kubernetes Service \(Amazon EKS\)](https://aws.amazon.com/eks/).